tomjn/WordPress-The-Right-Way/en/javascript/README.md

 Javascript is the future of WordPress, but there are a number of things to keep in mind.

-While there's a lot of things that should always be done, there are two approaches to using WordPress javascript the right way.
+While there's a lot of things that should always be done, there are three approaches to using WordPress javascript the right way.

+ - **The Wrong Way** - Sending AJAX requests to files in your theme or page templates, then including them in your header with a manually coded tag
  - **The Old Way** - Using the WP AJAX API for requests
  - **The Best Way** - Building your admin UI in Javascript instead of PHP, and powering it with the REST API.